BNU HW campus

 You can also contact the Students’ Union Welfare and Advice team - Advice Centre and/or your Student Representative.

-The University will be launching an emergency fund to help provide some financial support to impacted students.
-Details will be shared shortly.
+The University has launched an emergency fund to help provide some financial support to impacted BNU taught students.
+You can apply to the hardship fund here - Weekend Financial Support | Blackbullion

 Free and confidential mental health and wellbeing support is available 24/7 from togetherall – just use your BNU email address to log on or register.